maehw/mdb-coin-controller/README.md

 # Dependencies and execution

-Prerequisites: A PC running Python 3, a coin changer (e.g. mei cashflow C7900) with MDB support and a QBIXXX MDB-USB Interface.
+Prerequisites: A PC running Python 3, a coin changer (e.g. mei cashflow C7900) with MDB support and a [QBIXX MDB-USB Interface](https://qibixx.com/products/mdb-usb-interface/).

 Execution: